What is a MiTM Attack?

 A MiTM attack (Man-in-the-Middle attack) is a serious cybersecurity threat in which attackers intercept and manipulate communication between two parties, often without detection.
 These attacks allow cybercriminals to eavesdrop on or alter messages, putting sensitive data at risk.

-The objective of an MiTM attack is to illegally acquire personal data, including login credentials and credit card information.
-Typically, the targets of such attacks are users of financial applications, e-commerce platforms, and other applications that require user authentication.
+The objective of a MiTM attack is to illegally acquire personal data, including login credentials and credit card information.
+Typically, the targets of such attacks are users of financial applications, e-commerce platforms, and other services that require user authentication.

-In this article, we shed light on the nature of a MiTM attack and how they exploit vulnerabilities in communication channels.
+In this article, we shed light on the nature of MiTM attacks in cybersecurity and how attackers exploit vulnerabilities in communication channels.

 A MiTM attack can occur through various channels, including Wi-Fi, email, web browsers, or any method of data transmission between parties.
 Common techniques used in MiTM attacks include: